 The most common medications for psoriatic arthritis treat the most prominent symptom of the disease: inflammation.
 The following are several common medications used in the treatment of psoriatic arthritis.

-Lifestyle changes can have profound affects on the treatment and control of psoriatic arthritis symptoms.
+Lifestyle changes can have profound effects on the management of psoriatic arthritis symptoms.
 Maintaining a healthy lifestyle can make a world of difference in the pain and inflammation associated with this disease.
 Some common lifestyle changes include:

-When diagnosed with psoriatic arthritis, there are dietary changes that may potentially introduce a flare-up of the condition.
+When diagnosed with psoriatic arthritis, there are dietary changes that may potentially help prevent a flare-up of the condition.
+Your physician will educate you on which portions of your diet may assist in the treatment.
 As mentioned above, maintaining a healthy weight and cutting down on “empty” calories such as sodas, sugars, candy, and other junk food, can keep extra pressure off of the joints.
-Psoriatic arthritis patients have also reported when they cut out dairy products (Vitamin D in general), symptoms are lessened.
+Psoriatic arthritis patients have also reported when they eliminate or diminish dairy products from their diet, symptoms are lessened.

 When you have a psoriatic arthritis flare-up, pay attention to changes in your diet or lifestyle that could have contributed to the flare-up.
 Do you consume a lot of dairy or were you particularly stressed out about work or life in general?
 If you spot the triggers of psoriatic arthritis flare-ups, you can learn to minimize the introduction of those triggers in your everyday life.